BBQ in Aomori Prefecture is not normal! Is it true that Sagari and hormones are the main focus?

 table of contents

-Call it "nigu" instead of BBQ
+They call it "nigu" instead of BBQ

-What is important about this "nigu"
+And what's important about "nigu"

-Mainly pork hormone and sagari
+Mainly pork innards and sagari

-It can also be done in apple orchards or warehouses.
+It can also be done in apple orchards or warehouses

-It seems that people who really like nigu do it even in the dead of winter in their own sheds (warehouses), so in a sense it makes sense...Also, apple boxes can be used as tables and chairs.
-It's very Aomori-like and interesting.
+Apparently people who really love "nigu" will do it in their own shed (warehouse) even in the middle of winter, so in a way it makes sense...
+Also, it's interesting that apple boxes are used as tables and chairs, which is very Aomori-like

 Introducing recommended butcher shops